spekkionu/laravel-assetcachebuster/README.md

 I recommend only including settings you wish to override in config files for environments other than production.
 This will help avoid confusion if a setting is changed.

-Setting Far Furture Expires Headers
+Setting Far Future Expires Headers
 ===================================

 In order to actually receive a benefit from the package asset files should be set with far future expires headers.